SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-30.png" /]

 - There is a way to retrieve a response holding all the countries, which citizens speak the German language.
-Send a **GET** request to retrieve the information for these countries: Austria, Belgium, Germany, Holy See, Liechtenstein, Luxembourg and Switzerland but retrieve only their names and region.
+Send a **GET** request to retrieve the information for these countries: Austria, Belgium, Germany, Holy See, Liechtenstein, Luxembourg and Switzerland, but retrieve only their names and region.

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-31.png" /]